odoo/documentation/content/administration/maintain/azure_oauth.rst

 Add a Permission` button and select :guilabel:`Microsoft Graph` under :guilabel:`Commonly Used Microsoft APIs`.
 After, select the :guilabel:`Delegated Permissions` option.

-In the search bar, search for the following :guilabel:`Deregulated permissions` and click :guilabel:`Add permissions` for each one:
+In the search bar, search for the following :guilabel:`Delegated Permissions` and click :guilabel:`Add permissions` for each one:

 - :guilabel:`SMTP.Send`